Cuca (footballer, born 1963): Palmeiras

+Santos return

 On 30 July 2018, Cuca was appointed head coach of Santos for the second time.
 He took the club out of the relegation zone, but left after finishing in a disappointing tenth position due to a health problem.

+São Paulo return

 On 14 February 2019, Cuca agreed to a two-year contract with São Paulo, effective as of 15 April due to his heart condition.
+He resigned on 26 September, and was replaced by then coordinator Vagner Mancini.

+Third spell at Santos

-He resigned on 26 September, and returned to Santos on 7 August 2020.
-He led the latter to the final of the 2020 Copa Libertadores, where he lost and was sent off late in the game.
+Cuca returned to Santos for a third spell on 7 August 2020.
+He led the club to the final of the 2020 Copa Libertadores, despite being under severe financial issues (also dealing with a transfer ban), but lost the title to rivals Palmeiras, being sent off late in the game.

-In February 2021, shortly after losing the Libertadores final, Cuca announced his departure from Santos at the end of the season when his contract expired, alleging 'mental exhaustion'.
+On 3 February 2021, Cuca announced his departure from Santos at the end of the season when his contract expired, alleging 'mental exhaustion'.
 His departure was officially announced by the club on 21 February, after qualifying the club to the 2021 Libertadores.

+Atlético Mineiro return

+2021

 On 5 March 2021, Cuca agreed to a two-year deal with Atlético Mineiro, returning to the club after seven years.
 He led the side to one of the most successful seasons in their history, winning the domestic treble and ending a 50-year streak since their last Campeonato Brasileiro title.
 He also equaled Levir Culpi's record as Atlético's most decorated head coach, with six titles.

-His departure was announced on 28 December 2021, for personal reasons.
+On 28 December 2021, Cuca departed Galo for personal reasons.

+2022

-On 23 July 2022, Cuca returned to Atlético Mineiro, signing a four-month contract.
+On 23 July 2022, Cuca returned to Atlético, signing a four-month contract.
 He left on a mutual agreement on 14 November, after only 21 matches.

+Corinthians

 On 20 April 2023, Cuca was announced as the new head coach of Corinthians, with a contract until the end of the year.
-On 27 April 2023, he resigned from the role, citing personal reasons related to his sexual assault arrest in Switzerland in 1987.
+Seven days later, however, he resigned from the role, citing personal reasons related to his sexual assault arrest in Switzerland in 1987.
 His hiring was almost immediately criticized by pundits, fans, and even the Corinthians women's team, citing the 1987 incident as inadmissible behavior by any member of the club.

+Athletico Paranaense

 On 4 March 2024, Cuca was announced as head coach of Athletico Paranaense.
 He asked to leave the club on 23 June, and his resignation was accepted by the board the following day.

+Fourth spell at Atlético Mineiro

 On 29 December 2024, Cuca returned to Galo for his fourth spell as a coach.
-The following 29 August, he was sacked.
+He won the 2025 Campeonato Mineiro, reaching five titles in the tournament, but was sacked on 29 August of that year.

+Fourth spell at Santos

+On 19 March 2026, Santos announced the return of Cuca as a head coach on a contract until the end of the year; it was his fourth spell in charge of the club.